 - Review the troubleshooting information in your operating system documentation. - If the problem occurs while you are running a program, consult the program's documentation for troubleshooting suggestions.
 Contact the software company's technical support group for their assistance. - Consult the dealer from whom you purchased your computer and/or program.
 Your dealer is your best source for current information.

-For the detailed specifications for your computer, visit support.toshiba.com.
+For the detailed specifications for your computer, visit pcsupport.toshiba.com.
+Click Product Support, search for your model, and then click Detailed Specs.

 Contacting Toshiba